p-98/schule-als-staat/conception.md

 # Design decisions

--   different, independant classes of users
+-   different, independent classes of users
     -   Unternehmen
     -   Privatperson
     -   (staatliche) Institution
     -   Gast
+        - when entering the state, the id card is assigned an 'identity' with a name, which is removed when leaving
+        - a card can have several identities one after another
+        - identities are not kept in the system even when removed from the id card
 -   Unternehen und Unternehmer sind verschiedene Accounts
 -   Eine Person, die ein Unternehmen gründet, muss bei diesem einen Arbeitsvertrag haben
 -   Eine Person kann nur einen Arbeitsvertrag haben